Coating Technology that Makes a Difference

 Unlimited coating options

 The Merit coating process makes it possible to apply combinations of coatings to a wide variety of materials and diameters.
-This includes the ability to coat tubes and wires made from stainless steel, Nitinol, platinum, Pt/Ir, copper, tungsten, and other materials.
+This includes the ability to coat wires made from stainless steel, Nitinol, platinum, Pt/Ir, copper, tungsten, and other materials.

 The advantages of the Merit coating process